ashleykleynhans/pelican/content/2024/12/injecting-content-type-header-into-python-flask-webhooks.md

 Modified: 2024-12-04
 Category: DevOps
 Tags: python, flask, webhooks
-Summary: This post helps you to automatically inject `Content-Type`
+Summary: This post helps you to automatically inject missing
-    headers into your Python Flask Webhooks.
+    `Content-Type` headers into your Python Flask Webhooks.
 Status: Published